Chiral adiabatic transmission protected by Fermi surface topology: Abstract

 \co{Similar to the earlier works, we observe that electrical conductance is insensitive to phase differences.} So far we focused on the transmission of Andreev modes, without considering the electrical conductance.
 Our work differs from Ref.~\cite{Tam2023a} in that we consider finite phase differences, and therefore do not rely on time-reversal symmetry.
 On the other hand, the electrical conductance in Ref.~\cite{Tam2023a} is quantized because it is impossible to couple opposite sides of the Fermi surface in the absence of large momentum scattering.
-To confirm the robustness of the electrical conductance quantization, we simulate an interface between a Josephson junction and a normal lead, and compute the transmissions from the Andreev mode to the electron modes $T_{ea}$ and hole modes $T_{ha}$, with the result being shown in Fig.~\ref{fig:fig6}(a).
+To confirm the robustness of the electrical conductance quantization at arbitrary phase differences, we simulate the interface between a Josephson junction and a normal lead, and compute the transmissions from the Andreev mode to the electron modes $T_{ea}$ and hole modes $T_{ha}$, with the result being shown in Fig.~\ref{fig:fig6}(a).
 The electrical conductance in a symmetric NSN geometry equals to $(e^2/h) T_{ea} (T_{ea} - T_{ha})$.
-We observe that similarly to Ref.~\cite{Tam2023a}, the Andreev mode perfectly couples to electron modes at positive bias voltage, and hole modes at negative bias voltage.
+We observe that similarly to Ref.~\cite{Tam2023a}, the Andreev mode perfectly couples to electron modes at positive bias voltage, and hole modes at negative bias voltage, despite breaking time-reversal symmetry.
+This generalization to arbitrary phase differences can be understood by thinking of the interface as an SNS junction whose metallic region increases in width until it becomes a normal lead, so that each Andreev mode adiabatically evolves into an electron or hole mode.
+The perfect injection of electrons into Andreev modes followed by chiral adiabatic transmission and perfect emission of Andreev modes into electrons, results in a quantized nonlocal electrical conductance.
+This enables a purely electric measurement of chiral adiabatic transmission.